Djohnnie/CloudNativeApplicationsHandsOn-DotNetDeveloperDays-2022/steps/step-10/README.md

 [Previous step](../step-09/README.md) - [Next step](../step-11/README.md)

-## Step 10 - Create an ASP.NET Core MVC Web application and deploy it to Kubernetes
+## Step 10 - Create an ASP.NET Blazor Server Web application and deploy it to Kubernetes

-Create a new ASP.NET Core MVC web application using the command palette in Visual Studio Code:
+Create a new Blazor Server web application using the command palette in Visual Studio Code:

 ![dotnet new](sshot-56.png)